mjpclab/go-http-file-server/README.md

     Root directory of the server.
     Defaults to current working directory.

+-R|--empty-root
+    Use virtual empty directory as root directory.
+    Useful to share alias directories only.

 -x|--fallback-proxy <separator><url-path><separator><proxy-target> ...
     If local resource under <url-path> not found, reverse proxy to <proxy-target>.
     <proxy-target> must be the format of schema://host/path.